Sacrality Practice: Sacred Spaces and Places

 mroselle@gmail.com

-At six-years-old, Gregory C. Ellison II, PhD, co-founder of Fearless Dialogues, asked his aunt how he might change the world.
-Her answer has become his daily practice and a way of keeping his faith commitment: welcoming the stranger.
-Watch and then join us as we engage in the three feet practice*.
+At six years old, Gregory C. Ellison II, PhD, co-founder of Fearless Dialogues, asked his aunt how he might change the world.
+Her answer became his daily practice in growing closer to the sacred and a way of keeping his faith commitment: welcoming the stranger.
+Watch and then join us as we engage in the three-feet practice*.

 We invite you to share your experience with this practice in the comments section.